4 day canoe trip - Bycross to Symonds Yat

 When the river starts to turn west you will come through a beautiful valley.
 You will find Ship Rock high above your left shoulder.
 The cliffs that run along the skyline are Coldwell Rocks, home to the Peregrine falcon.
 The end of the line of cliffs is marked by Symonds Yat Rock.
-As you come under the rocks there is a shingle beach that backs onto a meadow on the opposite side, which acts as the perfect half way stop off for a picnic or a snack.
+As you come under the rocks there is a shingle beach that backs onto a meadow on the opposite side.

 From here the River Wye takes a long wide oval course, nearly coming back on itself at Symonds Yat.
 But before reaching Symonds Yat you will paddle your canoe under Huntsham Bridge (the green bridge) and it takes about 30 minutes back from here.
 As you enter Symonds Yat West you will see large boulders on the left, this is the landmark we advise paddlers to remember as our landing point is on the right just opposite them.

 The 4 day canoe trip is inclusive of canoe hire, equipment hire (paddles, bouyancy aids and dry barrels), transportation to the start point, landing fees, car parking at canoe centre, maps and safety briefing.
 You will need to arrange your own accommodation at Hereford, Hoarwithy and Ross on Wye, our recommendations for each stop off can be found on our accommodation page.
 Depending on where you arrange to stay, we will advise you where the canoes should be left overnight and provide you with a lock if we deem it necessary.
 Bycross farm campsite also charge £3 per boat to launch at the start of your trip, which needs to be paid when you get there.